obitorin07/Python-For-Beginners/README.md

 Feel free to explore, learn, and use these programs for your Python practice.

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute, feel free to add your practice code.
+If you'd like to contribute and send me a message on twitter, feel free to add your practice code.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+No Restriction For Edit Or Any kinds of experiments Purposes Feel free And Do Whatever You want #Just Learn .